Logo

 How are disorders of the mind diagnosed?

-Two criteria are used by medical practitioners to identify and diagnose mental health disorders:
+Medical practitioners use two criteria to identify and diagnose mental health disorders.

-The indications and symptoms of every recognized mental illness are described in both recommendations.
+Both recommendations describe the indications and symptoms of every recognized mental illness.
 The kind, duration, and significance of the condition’s indications and symptoms are the basis for the DSM’s diagnostic criteria for mental health disorders.
 It also discusses risk factors, prevalent concomitant illnesses, and the normal course of each problem.

 The following, among other things, may be used to diagnose a mental health disorder:

-- A comprehensive physical examination to rule out medical conditions that might be causing symptoms of mental disorders.
+• A comprehensive physical examination is conducted to rule out medical conditions that might be causing symptoms of mental disorders.

-- Evaluating your mental health issues and the reasons behind your need for assistance (for instance, you can ask, “What’s wrong with me mentally?” or “Why do I feel that I need mental help?”).
+• The process involves evaluating your mental health issues and the reasons behind your need for assistance, such as asking yourself, “What’s wrong with me mentally?” or “Why do I feel that I need mental help?”

-Some mental diseases also need information from persons who are familiar with you for the diagnostic evaluation.
-For instance, a questionnaire based on some of the above-mentioned topics would be needed from your parents or spouse.
+Some mental diseases also need information from individuals who are familiar with you for the diagnostic evaluation.
+For example, your parents or spouse may be required to complete a questionnaire covering some of the previously mentioned topics.

 A mental health issue may be diagnosed by a clinical social worker, psychologist, psychiatrist, or other licensed medical practitioner.
 During the diagnostic evaluation, they could communicate with your primary care physician as well.